slviajero/tinybasic/docs/BASICs/README.md

 **Apple 1 BASIC User Manual**.
 Steve Wozniaks draft manual.
 I used this to implement the second layer of BASIC commands.
 Tokenization and substring logic was taken from this. [apple1_basic_manual.pdf](https://github.com/slviajero/tinybasic/blob/main/docs/BASICs/apple1_basic_manual.pdf)

+**The Apple 1 BASIC assembler source**.
+I never used this.
+Eric Smith disassembled the original ROM. [a1basic.asm](https://github.com/slviajero/tinybasic/blob/main/docs/BASICs/a1basic.asm)

+### Cromemco BASIC

+This is the only commercial BASIC I know that seems to have inherited its core DNA from Apple 1 BASIC and from Palo Alto BASIC.
+The similarities are amazing.
+[An Introduction to Structured BASIC for the Cromemco C-10](https://github.com/slviajero/tinybasic/blob/main/docs/BASICs/An%20Introduction%20to%20Structured%20BASIC%20for%20the%20Cromemco%20C-10.pdf)